chitikenasatish/personapi/ReadMe.md

     java -jar target/person-servie*.jar

 ## How to test . attached Postman json file . can import and run all the Services.
+    Note - Please change port number in POST request based on your local server availability.

      PersonAPI.postman_collection.json